Responsible Elephant Tourism

 A Few Possible Solutions

 If you have made it this far, I apologize for the graphic nature of the video.
 It appears you were one of the growing numbers of people concerned with their actions while on vacation.
 If you couldn’t get through the video, I don’t blame you.
 Either way, the fact that you are still here, I thank you.
 I feel that sharing knowledge is already 50% of a solution, which is a pretty good start!
 The other half is then using your newly found information and acting on it.

-Many of us only act out on things which may be harmful to others, the environment, or any of it’s creatures simply because of lack of education, or knowledge on a subject.
+Many of us only act out on things which may be harmful to others, the environment, or any of its creatures simply because of a lack of education, or knowledge on a subject.
 I believe in people, and our desire to live in a better world – not only for ourselves, and our loved ones, but for everyone we share the world with.
-Had I known what I know now, of course, I would never have even considered riding an elephant when I first arrived to Thailand.
+Had I known what I know now, of course, I would never have even considered riding an elephant when I first arrived in Thailand.

 A very easy (and free) solution to help, is to simply wipe any elephant rides from your future travel plans!
-Many companies will certainly promote themselves as non-abusive (though who would ever do the opposite?), however it’s sadly almost impossible to be the case where mass tourism is involved.
+Many companies will certainly promote themselves as non-abusive (though who would ever do the opposite?), however, it’s sadly almost impossible to be the case where mass tourism is involved.

 Another solution is to try and see some wild elephants in one of the many national parks in which they still live!
 A favourite of mine is Khao Yai National Park, only a few hours north of Bangkok.

 There are other ways to help too, if you want to really make a dent in this universe!